No. 10 (Inter-Allied) Commando: No. 7 (Mediterranean) Troop

 No 7 Troop was formed in May 1943 after a need was identified for Italian speakers.
 The commander was Captain Coates but difficulties finding Italian speakers in the British Army led to the Special Operations Executive offering Italian-speaking Slovenes from the Royal Yugoslavian Army.
 The troop only numbered two officers and 20 men and it was renamed No. 7 Yugoslavian Troop.

 No. 8 (French) Troop

 No. 8 Troop was formed in 1943 from 45 men of the disbanded 2nd Naval Infantry Battalion which had been stationed in the Lebanon and men who had been interned and released in Spain.
-The two French troops were combined under command of Kieffer and called the 1er Battaillon de Fusiliers Marins Commandos ("1st Naval Rifles Commando Battalion").
+The two French troops were combined under command of Kieffer and called the 1er Bataillon de Fusiliers Marins Commandos ("1st Naval Rifles Commando Battalion").
 The troop commander, Captain Charles Trepel, was killed in action with five of his men in a recce on the Dutch coasts on 28 February 1944.